-Seahawks vs Falcons 2017: Odds, Point Spread Trends & Prediction For NFL Divisional Playoff Game
+Seahawks vs Falcons 2017: Odds, Point Spread Trends, And Prediction For NFL Divisional Playoff Game

 For Seattle to win this game, they are going to have to somehow crack up their struggling offense.
 Russell Wilson has shown he is an elite quarterback, but this week he is going to need to pull a rabbit out of his hat if the Seahawks are going to pull off the upset win.

 Prediction – Seattle has been one of the best teams in the NFL over the past five seasons, however, their season will come to an end Saturday.
 It is time for Matt Ryan to show NFL fans that his name does belong with best in the league.
-It will be close for a while, but in the end the Falcons offense will fly and Atlanta wins this game by double digits.
+It will be close for a while, but in the end, the Falcons offense will fly and Atlanta wins this game by double digits.

 The Seahawks vs. Falcons 2017 NFL playoff game is scheduled to take place this Saturday, Jan.
 14 at 4:35 p.m.
 ET.
 The game will be aired nationally on FOX.